timkleier/fusion-auth/api-keys.md

 ```
 Note that we're using the `authorizationMiddleware` prior to the `indexRouter`, which will ensure the middleware is applied to all our routes.

 Remember that we're using the `jwtSigningKey` to verify the JWT has been signed with the FusionAuth default signing key.
 Above, we manually pasted the string in, but here we've implemented it as an environment variable.
-This is the recommend option for the most secure, long-term solution.
+This is better than hard-coding the key in code.

 ## Product Inventory Integration
-The Product Inventory service endpoint, `/branches/:id/product` has role-based access, so we're going to rework our gateway to pass the user role, which is embedded in the token we got from FusionAuth OAuth login.
+The Product Inventory service endpoint, `/branches/:id/product` has role-based access, so we're going to rework our gateway to pass the user role, which is included in the response we got from the FusionAuth OAuth login flow.
 Before hopping over to the gateway application to make that change, let's first make changes in the Product Inventory service.

 Follow the same steps above for adding the `authorizationMiddleware` to `app.js`, but do so in the Product Inventory service.
 Then we'll just need to slightly modify the `routes/index.js` file:
 ```
   router.get('/branches/:id/products', function(req, res, next) {
-    const roles = req.session.roles; // this used to req.headers.roles
+    const roles = req.session.roles; // this is used to be req.headers.roles

     if (roles && roles.includes('admin')) {
       res.json(`Products for branch #${req.params.id}`);